Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: Introduction

 \section{Introduction}

-There exists a large literature on nonparametric identification of auction models; see, e.g., Athey and Haile (2007) or Hendricks and Porter (2007) for a review.
-In the case of sealed-bid first price auction, a vast majority of work assumes that the analyst can observe all of the bids, or both the winning bid and the number of competitors.
+\paragraph{Motivations.} There exists a large literature on nonparametric identification of auction models; see, e.g., Athey and Haile (2007) or Hendricks and Porter (2007) for a review.
+In the case of sealed-bid first-price auctions, a vast majority of work assumes that the analyst can observe all of the bids, or both the winning bid and the number of competitors.
 This may not always be observed.
-Lamy (2012) mentions that, in French timber auctions, only the winning bid may be available to researchers to preserve anonymity of the bidders.
-It is common practice in many markets that can be treated as auctions for only the winning bid (i.e. the transaction price) to be recorded.
+In French timber auctions, for example, only the winning bid may be available to researchers to preserve bidder anonymity (Lamy, 2012).
+Indeed, it is common practice in many markets that can be treated as auctions for only the winning bid (i.e. the transaction price) to be recorded.
 For instance, a company soliciting price quotes for a task to be completed is implicitly organizing a first-price auction.
-While the company may not record all quotes or the number of responses, the price charged to the winning bidder is likely to appear in accounting records.
-As noted in Han and Strange (2015), ``bidding wars'' are becoming commonplace in housing markets, where houses are sold through a competitive bidding process resembling an informal first-price auction.
-Governments may offer subsidies to attract firms as recently considered by Kim (2018) and Slattery (2019) using an auction framework.
-Observing all the subsidy offers is again unlikely.
-Hence, in many economic situations of interest, the records only contain the final winning bid.
+While the company may not record all quotes or the number of responses, the price paid to the winning bidder is likely to appear in accounting records. ``Bidding wars'' are becoming commonplace in housing markets, where houses are sold through a competitive bidding process resembling an informal first-price auction, as noted in Han and Strange (2015).
+Governments may offer subsidies to attract firms, as recently considered by Kim and Yu (2024) and Slattery (2020) using an auction framework.
+Observing all the subsidy offers may be difficult, because states or firms may both have some interest in confidentiality.
+Hence, in many economic situations of interest, the records may only contain the final winning bid.
 Therefore, the ability to identify auction primitives solely from winning bid data may enlarge the scope of auction theory applications.